Diagnostics that are errors in

 where it cannot construct a legitimate program to recover.

 violation of the relevant ISO standard occurs, the compiler normally

 issues a warning message.

-The severity of diagnostic messages can be controlled in the usual way.
+The severity of diagnostic messages can be controlled using the --diag_error, --diag_remark, and --diag_warning options.

 In some cases, the compiler issues an error message instead of a warning when it detects something that is strictly illegal, and terminates the compilation.
 For example: